girorme/sslsans/README.md

 This simple tool helps you extract domains from certs using **Subject Alternative Names (SANs)**

+## 🙌 Inspiration
+This script was inspired by the awesome work done in [cero by glebarez](https://github.com/glebarez/cero) and was created in Python just for fun!
+The simplicity and focus of `cero` motivated me to build a tool specifically for extracting SANs from SSL certificates.
+Check it out for more great SSL certificate insights!

 ## 🔧 Requirements
 - Python 3.x